shizunge/endlessh-go/README.md

 ssh -p 2222 localhost
 ```

-If you want log like the [C implementation](https://github.com/skeeto/endlessh), you need to set both CLI arguments `-logtostderr` and `-v=1`, then the log will go to the stderr.
+If you want log like the [C implementation](https://github.com/skeeto/endlessh), you need to set both CLI arguments `-logtostderr` and `-v=1`, then the log will go to stderr.
 You can set different log destinations via CLI arguments.

 ## Usage